TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 ## Indented code blocks

-An **indented code block** is composed of one or more [indented chunks] separated by blank lines.
+An **indented code block** is composed of one or more indented chunks separated by blank lines.
 An **indented chunk** is a sequence of non-blank lines, each indented four or more spaces.
-The contents of the code block are the literal contents of the lines, including trailing [line endings], minus four spaces of indentation.
+The contents of the code block are the literal contents of the lines, including trailing line endings, minus four spaces of indentation.
-An indented code block has no [info string].
+An indented code block has no info string.

 An indented code block cannot interrupt a paragraph, so there must be a blank line between a paragraph and a following indented code block.